dcam0050/SAM_Sheffield/README.md

 - Includes the base classes for SAM_Core and SAM_Driver
 - Includes samSupervisor.py, trainSAMModel.py, interactionSAMModel.py classes which are installed into WYSIWYD_DIR

-####SAM_Demos:
-- Includes standalone SAM demos which do not require samSupervisor to run.
-- These display the use of various functionalities of SAM

 ####SAM_Drivers:
 - This folder contains all developed drivers.
-- These drivers are accessed via the generic trainModel and interactionModel classes which are called from samSupervisor.
+- These drivers are accessed via the generic trainModel and interactionModel classes which are called from samSupervisor
-- Please look at the exampleDriver class to develop your own driver

-####Utils:
-- This folder contains bits and bobs of functionality mostly related to the recording or labelling of datasets

-####Dev:
-- This folder is used for development of new features before they are included within the other folders